 The Wilson Presentation Awards are selected for the two best presentations in the student platform competition.

-The James C. Bradford Memorial Award is presented by the Middle Atlantic Reproduction and Teratology Association (MARTA) to the student selected as the best paper in the poster competition.
+The James C. Bradford Memorial Award is presented by the Middle Atlantic Reproduction and Teratology Association (MARTA) to the student or postdoctoral fellow selected as the best paper in the poster competition.

 If you apply for a Wilson Presentation Award and are not selected as a finalist, you can be considered for the James C. Bradford Memorial Award by selecting "platform or poster" for your presentation type.
 There is a possibility that your abstract will be selected for another platform session, taking you out of the Bradford Award competition.
 In these instances, the submitting author will be contacted to verify their presentation preference.